A new method for computing the expected hitting time between arbitrary different configurations of the multiple-urn Ehrenfest model: Introduction

-The paper is organized as follows.
-In Sections 2 and 3, we will give two totally different methods to prove Theorem \ref{t:main}.
-In Section 4, we will prove Theorem \ref{t:main2}.
-And in Section 5, we will give some concluding remarks.
+The rest of this paper is organized as follows.
+In Sections 2, we will utilize some stopping times to set up the recursive relation.
+In Section 3, we will use the above recursive relationship to prove Theorem \ref{t:main2}.
+And in Section 4, we will give some concluding remarks.